Volume 4 - You've Got a Friend In Me - The Life and Adventures of Sir Edelbert Spore

 Turnip cast Chant and Spore got the Wheelman special.
 With it he understood Turnamancy constructs.
 He would have attempted to craft one if he had wanted to spend the juice on materials.
 Instead he passed his time by drawing designs for later study.

 In the middle of the day, the sun blazed high in the clear sky and Edelbert felt a signal that turn was about to forcibly end.
-This had never happened to him before, not a bad sensation, just unexpected.
+This had only ever happened when a side approached.

 “Turnip, a side is coming.”
 Sir Spore realized and called out.
-“It can’t be the SDE either.
-Someone new is coming, we must get ready.
+“I doubt it is the SDE either.
+Hopefully someone new is coming, we must get ready.

 “Glum” Turnip responded for the sake of participating.